+It’s very much a case of courses for horses, so it’s important to figure out which horse it is you’re going to be riding.
 Since this website is geared towards professional book production and distribution, we’re going to focus on the steps involved in book production from this perspective.

 Your first job when choosing to self-publish is to find a suitable author services or book production company who will carefully shephard your book through the production process.
-An author services business and book production company are basically the same thing – they usually both provide a full-spectrum production service from manuscript evaluation and editing right through delivery of a final printed product or ebook.
+An author services business and book production company are basically the same thing – they usually both provide a full-spectrum production service from manuscript evaluation and editing right through to delivery of a final printed product or ebook.

 If you are serious about your publishing endeavour and intend distributing on a larger scale through bookstores, then you need to be especially selective about the book production company you choose to use.
 It is advisable to find a company or person who has had actual experience in a publishing house or who has been a service provider to one or more large and reputable publishing houses.
 This type of company or person is used to working to professional standards and understands what goes into creating a trade-quality book.
 The company or person you choose should also have a broad understanding of all the different production functions.

 One way to tell whether you’re dealing with a professional company offering true publishing quality is to look at their production charges.
 Good cover design does not come cheap, and neither does good editing.
-At the same time, don’t automatically assume that a high price tag guarantees a good job!
+At the same time, don’t automatically assume that a high price tag will guarantee a good job!
 A barometer of whether an author services company will do your book justice or not lies in their previous production experience and the quality of the work that they have completed in the past.
 Ask to look at previous samples of their work if necessary to see if their quality matches the price.

 Whether you choose to source the various service providers yourself, or go through one author services company who will handle everything for you, it is helpful to have an understanding of the different aspects of production.

 Many author services companies offer additional services, such as putting you in touch with book marketers and distributors, listing your book in their own online store for easy distribution, listing your book in various local and international catalogues, and so on.
-While these are certainly great add-ons, they should never detract from the true function of an author services company – to help you create a book that meets professional publishing standards.
+While these are certainly great add-ons, they should never detract from the true function of an author services company – to help you create a book that reads well and meets professional publishing standards.